joshalbrecht/joshalbrecht.github.com/about.md

 ---
 {% include JB/setup %}

-### These are my values:

-- Transparency
-- Truth
-- Growth
-- Honor
+### Skills

+- Programming (~15,000 hours combined of Python, Java, Scala, C++, Javascript, C, Lua, Perl, PHP, and more)
+- Business (started two companies, sold one)
+- Software architecture and big data (planned and built a 100K LOC system that modelled all of the world's financial information for Addepar)
+- Machine learning (published multiple papers using SVMs to optimize machine translation evaluation)
-- Perfection
+- Speed reading
+- Thinking (interested in cognitive biases, heuristics, rationality, etc)

+### Domains

+- Software (everything above firmware)
+- Manufacturing (created system that automatically determines the cost of manufacturing an arbitrary CAD file using 3D printing or injection molding)
+- Finance (2 years on the Data team at Addepar)
+- Natural language processing (published multiple papers in the best computational linguistics journals)
+- User interfaces (designed a hybrid human/machine translation system, conducted user study and published paper)

-### Current interests:
+### Current interests

 - Meeting new smart people
 - Recording everything
 - Improving at life, programming, and everything

-Please say hello if you're interested in any of the above, especially if you live in the Bay area!
+Please [email me](mailto:{{ site.author.email }}) if you're interested in any of the above, especially if you live in the Bay area!

-### Future plans
+### Far future plans

 I currently either don't have the time or resources, but am interested in the following: